 The one pest unique to beech that you might notice is the Woolly Beech Aphid.
 It only affects beech plants and can be somewhat alarming to discover.
 The good news is that the aphid won’t cause any permanent damage to the plants and is easy to treat.
 Typically, people don’t even bother to treat it because it is barely noticeable.
 The worst thing about it is the aphids produce a sticky “honeydew” on the leaves which may attract ants, and in severe infestations it can provide a place for a sooty black mold to grow.
 However, that is only in extreme cases which are rare.

 Treatment can be as simple as blasting the affected leaves with a strong jet of water, or you can use an insecticidal soap or oil which has very low toxicity.
 Since these aphids only affect beech, you don’t need to worry about them spreading to other types of plants.
 Beneficial insects like ladybugs, lacewings, and parasitic wasps can also help control populations of the woolly beech aphid and other insect pests.

-Hardy to USDA Zone 5, beech is a great option for colder areas.
+Hardy to USDA Zone 4 or 5, Fagus sylvatica is a great option for colder areas.

 Europeans developed a brilliant system that would allow people to buy an “instant hedge,” and we are proud to be the first and only nursery to bring the technology to the USA.
-When you purchase a beech InstantHedge, you are guaranteed a vigorous, healthy, finished hedge from day one.
+When you purchase a European Beech InstantHedge, you are guaranteed a vigorous, healthy, finished hedge from day one.
 The hedges will arrive pre-spaced and pre-shaped with a vibrant root system that is ready to grow and establish.
-Why not start with a hedge that has already been finished by hedge experts?
+Why not start with the European Beech hedge that has already been finished by hedge experts?